yuleiqin/fantastic-data-engineering/README.md

 - [What makes good data for alignment? a comprehensive study of automatic data selection in instruction tuning](https://arxiv.org/pdf/2312.15685) - Datasets can be measured from three dimensions: complexity, quality, and diversity.
 A dataset is obtained by first performing **evolution on instruction complexity and response quality** of datasets via Evo-Instruct, respectively on each sample and rank these variants from high to low.
 Subsequently, diversity is considered where newly added samples should share low similarity with the existing dataset.

+## Dataset Mixture🥄

+- [GLaM: Efficient Scaling of Language Models with Mixture-of-Experts](https://arxiv.org/abs/2112.06905) - The mixture weights of datasets from different domains are set according to the performance of a small model trained independently on each component dataset.
+Small-yet-high-quality datasets such as Wikipedia are not over-sampled.

+- [SlimPajama-DC: Understanding Data Combinations for LLM Training](https://arxiv.org/abs/2309.10818) - The proportions of different domains in the deduplicated SlimPajama/RefinedWeb dataset are studied with 7 different configurations where their total number of tokens remains the same.
+The results of 7 configurations in terms of both downstream metrics and losses suggests appropriate weights for datasets from different sources.

+- [Data Mixing Laws: Optimizing Data Mixtures by Predicting Language Modeling Performance](https://arxiv.org/pdf/2403.16952) - It discovers the quantitative predictability of model performance regarding data mixtures, and formulates it as the data mixing laws.
+It proposes a pipeline to predict model performance on different mixture proportions through nested use of the scaling laws of training steps, model sizes, and data mixing laws.

+- [RegMix: Data Mixture as Regression for Language Model Pre-training](https://arxiv.org/abs/2407.01492) - The paper proposes the RegMix method to automatically identify an effective data mixture for language model pre-training by formulating it as a regression task.
+It involves training small models with diverse data mixtures and fitting a regression model to predict their performance.
+The top-ranked mixture is then used to train a large-scale model.
+The experiments show that RegMix is superior to human selection, achieves comparable or better results than DoReMi with only 10% of the compute budget.
+It also finds that data mixtures significantly impact performance, web corpora have a stronger correlation with downstream performance, domains interact complexly, and the data mixture effects transcend scaling laws.

+- [Data Mixing Made Efficient: A Bivariate Scaling Law for Language Model Pretraining](https://arxiv.org/pdf/2405.14908) - BiMix adopts the bivariate scaling law to reveal the impact of data quantity and mixing proportions using entropy proxies.
+The scaling behavior is disentangled into two dimensions: 1) scaling step with fixed proportions, and 2) scaling proportion at fixed steps.